Sarronnn/blog/README.md

 - Then they are able to add articles onto the blog by clicking on the "New Articles" button, and then type in a title and a body.

-- Blog App is like a journal, you can share and post whatever you would like onto it.
+- The "My Blog" web app is like a journal, you can share and post whatever you would like onto it.

 - Atricles can be added from the web app itself, or from firebase.